• SHORT

 I had at the time the impression that composing for a male soprano was pretty much like writing for any other singer, but I was wrong.
 Writing for Charles Maxwell, I learned just how much physical strength and stamina is required to sustain singing for any length of time an octave higher than men customarily do.
 An African-American born in North Carolina, he projected the intelligent, elegant, self-contained dignity of one who had endured and overcome bigotry at home before emigrating to Italy, where he completed his studies at the Instituto Musicale “P. Mascagni” in Livorno.
 We debuted my Merrill Songs together at the Danny Kaye Playhouse in Manhattan the following November on a Clarion Concert, thanks to Fred Hammond—Fred had taken over as director of them as a favor to his mentor, Ralph Kirkpatrick.
 I was so intrigued by the otherworldly appeal of Charles’ voice—it retained its brilliance and clarity even in the extremely high register without ever losing its volume—that I subsequently suggested to my librettist collaborator Paul Muldoon that we make the character of Vera in our new opera Vera of Las Vegas a female impersonator—personal reinvention was to be the core theme, and playing The Crying Game’s trope seemed an apt starting point—so that I could craft it especially for him.

-Bill died five years ago, not far away from where I now live, and I miss him dearly.
+Bill died several years ago, not far away from where I now live, and I miss him dearly.
 This morning, as I scrolled through the latest McCarthy-esque prattling in the news, I thought suddenly of that dinner with Bill in 1995.
 I looked up from my chair and my eyes rested on the spine of his Puccini Companion a few feet away on the bookshelf.
 I felt gratitude for having had the good fortune to have witnessed firsthand the understated elegance of his transit through life.
 I felt gratitude for having been able to enjoy—over a hundred Metropolitan Opera broadcasts over the years, and a few dozen meals—his frank intellectual brilliance.
 I felt gratitude for the humble, gentlemanly dignity with which he confronted the challenges of both Art and Life.

 This piece originally appeared in the Huffington Post.
 Click here to read it there.